AU-Health/au-health-backend/README.md

 Most of the tests are intergation tests run from the `tests` folder.
 These require the databases (Postgres and Redis) to be up and running to be able to run the tests.
 The tests use [Cynic](https://github.com/obmarg/cynic) to query the GraphQL server and check the responses.

+Theres some helpers set up in the `tests/api/helpers` and `tests/api/gql` folders that help set up the queries and server for testing purposes.
+You can see these used in the existing tests.

 ## Running server for backend development

 Start the databases (Postgres and Redis) with this command: